Some notable buildings around Colac

 Old Post Office

 No. 4 Murray Street.
-Built in 1876, now operated as a Chinese restaurant, but because it is protected by the National Heritage Committee, no advertising is permitted.
+Built in 1876, now operated as a Chinese restaurant, but because it is protected by the National Heritage Committee, no exterior advertising is permitted.

 The telephone exchange commenced here in 1904 with 25 subscribers.